termoxin/emersoft-hometask/README.md

 - Organize tailwind classes in alises for reusability
 - Add authentication for endpoints so they cannot be triggered for malicious purposes
 - SEO integration, so the posts can be indexed by search engines
+- Paginate JSON file asyncronously for faster searching, filtering (using some semblance of multithreaded)
 - And so many other stuff

 <a href="emersoft-hometask.vercel.app" target="_blank">DEMO</a>